dkharlan/nlp-demo/docs/process.md

 ## First Steps
-* Decided to use Clojure for rapid prototyping
+* Decided to use Clojure
+    * Excels at rapid prototyping and interactive development
+    * Easy to use Java libraries
 * Used PDFBox to extract text
-* Decided to focus on shallow techniques -- deep learning requires more expertise and time for training
+* Wrote simple wrapper around library

 ## Experimentation
 ### Dependency Parsing